 - It is very important that you form the seam and cut off all dart and waist lines to create the perfect pattern.

-- Once you are done with the front bodice, you wouldn’t take much time doing up the back.
+- Once you finish with the front bodice, its not important to take much time doing up the back.
 You simply have to slash off the superfluous dart allowance and divide the two parts.

 - Once you completed that, take the final blueprint of the back bodice on another paper and add the seam allowance at the dart line which would create the princess line.